stefaj/slang/README.md

 # slang

 ## Description
+Slang is a simple interpreted language mostly created as a learning experience.
-Slang is a strictly evaluated, dynamically typed interpreted language.
+Slang is a strictly evaluated, dynamically typed language.
 Each expression evaluates to a value.
 The language features referencial transparency through immutable variables.

 ## Syntax